• North America

 As an example of widespread FinTech use, FinTech stats show the significant adoption of digital banking.
 65.3% of Americans use digital banking in 2022 (Statista), and its usage is gaining.
 Digital banking includes online and mobile device access that replaces the need for branch banking.

 Financial technology (FinTech) is an innovation embraced by the FDIC and globally to improve access to banking by consumers and businesses.
 FinTech use, through online and mobile banking, including mobile payments and deposits, reduces the number of unbanked consumers.
-The FDIC noted a shift in digital banking from online banking to mobile banking in its 2019 Survey Report: How America Banks: Household Use of Banking and Financial Services.
+The FDIC noted a shift in digital banking from online banking to mobile banking in its 2019 Survey Report: How America Banks: Household Use of Banking and Financial Services

 Traditional banks have in-house legacy systems, still using archaic programming languages like COBOL.
 But banks are tapping into FinTech directly or through partnerships with third parties for open banking applications that offer more insight to customers.
 FinTech consumer applications include snapshots of banking activity, credit rating details, and budgeting and saving tools built into mobile banking apps.